decentology/hyperverse-docs/docs/basics/welcome.md

 :::caution Private Preview

 The Hyperverse is currently in **Private Preview**.
 The team is releasing new features often and is currently working with the community to collect feedback and improve the Hyperverse experience.
-Get started with your Hyperverse environment, try building with the Tribes module, and join us on [Discord](https://discord.com/invite/uqecGxg) and the [Forum](https://forum.decentology.com/) to learn more.
+Get started with your environment, try building with the Tribes module, and join us on our [Discord](https://discord.com/invite/uqecGxg) and [Forum](https://forum.decentology.com/) to learn more.

 :::